 National Conference on Undergraduate Research (NCUR)

 Held annually in mid-Spring at various universities, this conference is an excellent presentation and networking opportunity.
-NCUR 2015 will be held at Eastern Washington State University on April 16-18, 2015.
+NCUR 2015 will be held at the Eastern Washington University on April 16-18, 2015.
 Additional information concerning applications and other deadlines will be posted as it becomes available.

 SIS Undergraduate Research Symposium

 Held each spring, the Symposium is organized and run by SIS Undergraduates.
-The 2014 Undergraduate Research Symposium was held on April 16, 2014.
+The 2015 Undergraduate Research Symposium will be held on April 24, 2015.
 Visit the Undergraduate Research Symposium webpage for additional information.

 - 10th Annual Old Dominion University Research Conference: